tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 The mapping has share numbers as keys and bucket identifiers as values.
 For example::

   ..
-XXX Share numbers are logically integers and probably sequential starting from 0.
+XXX Share numbers are logically integers.
-     But JSON cannot encode them as integers if they are keys in a mapping.
+     JSON cannot encode integer mapping keys.
-     Is this really a mapping or would an array (with share number implied by array index) work as well?
+     So this is not valid JSON but you know what I mean.

   {0: "abcd", 1: "efgh"}